Fiji Hindi: Status

 Fiji Hindi is also understood and even spoken by Indigenous Fijians in areas of Fiji where there are large Indo-Fijian communities.
 A pidgin form of the language is used by rural ethnic Fijians, as well as Chinese on the islands, while Pidgin Fijian is spoken by Indo-Fijians.

 Following the recent political upheaval in Fiji, many Indo-Fijians have emigrated to Australia, New Zealand, Canada and the United States, where they have largely maintained their traditional Indo-Fijian culture, language, and religion.

 Some writers have begun to use Fiji Hindi, until very recently a spoken language only, as a literary language.
 The Bible has now been translated into Fiji Hindi, and the University of the South Pacific has recently begun offering courses in the language.
-It is usually written in the Latin script though Devanāgarī has also been used.
+It is usually written in the Latin script, though Devanāgarī is also used, particularly in signage and education.

 A Fiji Hindi movie has also been produced depicting Indo-Fijian life and is based on a play by local playwright, Raymond Pillai.

 Phonology

-The phonemes of Fiji Baat are very similar to Standard Hindi & Urdu, but there are some important distinctions.
-As in the Bhojpuri and Awadhi spoken in rural India, mainly Bihar and Eastern Uttar Pradesh — the consonant is replaced with (for example, saadi instead of shaadi) and replaced with (for example, bid-es instead of videsh).
+The phonemes of Fiji Baat are very similar to standardised Hindi but there are some important distinctions as observed in Eastern Hindi dialects.
+For example in the Bhojpuri and Awadhi spoken in rural India, mainly Bihar and Eastern Uttar Pradesh — the consonant is replaced with (for example, saadi instead of shaadi) and replaced with (for example, bid-es instead of videsh).
 There is also a tendency to ignore the differences between the consonants and (In Fiji Hindi a fruit is fal instead of phal) and between and (in Fiji Hindi land is jameen instead of zameen).
 The consonant is used in Fiji Hindi for the nasal sounds in Standard Hindi/Urdu.
 These features are common in the Eastern Hindi dialects.

 Some other characteristics of Fiji Hindi which is similar to Bhojpuri and Awadhi are: